AdobeDocs/analytics-platform.en/help/components/filters/filter-builder.md

 To edit a component:

-* Select a new operator for the component from the operator dropdown list.
+* Select a new operator for the component from the operator dropdown menu.
 * Select or specify a different value for the operator if appropriate.
 * If the component type is a dimension, you can define the attribution model.
 See [Attribution model](#attribution-models) for more information.